-&lt;sup>8Technically, rather than considering individual faces f, we should consider the full varieties that contain these faces and are obtained by intersecting subsets of the surfaces $p^$ , where each such intersection contains many faces f.
-However, in doing so, we want to exclude lower-dimensional faces that lie on such an intersection, and treat them separately.
+11Technically, rather than considering individual faces f, we should consider the full varieties that contain these faces and are obtained by intersecting subsets of the surfaces p^ , where each such intersection might contain many faces f.
+However, in doing so, we want to exclude faces that lie on such an intersection and are of dimension smaller than that of the intersection (because they lie on other surfaces too), and treat them separately.
 To simplify the presentation, we ignore this modification, which does not affect the asymptotic bound that is derived here.